damusss/mili/guide/mili.md

 Interacting with the context object might be challenging as it's undocumented and not annotated.

 If you are extending mili, consider subclassing the MILI class adding a shortcut for your component.

+## Renderer Canva

+A RendererCanva must find compromises to be compatible with regular surface rendering.
+The highlights are as follow:

+-   Text and Surfaces will be converted to Textures, therefore it is a good idea to use Text and Image caches so that process happens less often.
+-   An image without smoothscale, filling or ninepatch won't be scaled with pygame.transform and will be rendered directly to the target resolution, levereging the GPU speed.
+-   The circle, ellipse, polygon and rect with rounded borders shapes do not have a Renderer equivalent, therefore are made with surfaces and converted to Textures.
+Those textures are cached and are reused when the same shape is requested frequently (if a shape is not requested for some time it is discarded to save memory)
+-   The canva offset cannot be edited manually, it is instead inferred automatically from the Renderer's viewport topleft location.
+-   If something that's not a Surface is tried to be rendered, the operation is cancelled.
+If a Texture is tried to be rendered on the incorrect Renderer the operation is cancelled.
+-   Antialiased lines are not available.